sphade/Natours/README.md

 # Natours
 Exciting tours for adventurous people
-A landing page of a tour website

 ## technologies
 **list of all technologies used**
 * html